 Set just a few miles on the Interstate in the Escalante Desert, the Parowan Gap Petroglyphs make a fascinating stop on your way from Salt Lake City to Zion National Park.

-Dinosaur fans in the car?
-Head a mile east from the Gap (N37° 53′ 49″, W112° 57′ 03″) and you can even spot a small collection of footprints beneath a cliff of conglomerate rock.
+Are dinosaur fans in the car?
+Head a mile east from the Gap (N37° 53′ 49″, W112° 57′ 03″), and you can even spot a small collection of footprints beneath a cliff of conglomerate rock.

 6. Cedar City

 Almost 251 miles from Salt Lake City, approximately 3.5 hours later, you will arrive at Cedar City.
 It is a small city with more or less 30,000 residents, most of whom are Southern Utah University students.

 So, why should you stop at Cedar City?
 Because of the Utah Shakespeare Festival, of course!
 It is one of North America’s oldest, largest, and most famous festivals, where 8 classic Shakespeare plays are performed from June through October.
 If you’re traveling to Zion National Park from Salt Lake City between June and October, stopping at Cedar City is mandatory!

 Plus, the city has some great restaurants with amazing food, including the best Thai and Mexican cuisines.
 Even if you’re not a Shakespeare fan, you still have to eat, right?
 Therefore, enjoy mouthwatering food at Cedar City, and stretch your legs a bit before continuing your journey towards Zion National Park.

 NB – Cedar City is actually home to one of the closest domestic airports to Zion, however, there’s only one daily regional flight from SLC, and you still need a vehicle transfer for the last hour.
 We think it’s easier to simply drive from SLC to Zion National Park and enjoy all the interesting highlights along the way!

 After Cedar City, you absolutely cannot miss Cedar Breaks National Monument to the east of the city.